scipy-conference/scipy_proceedings/papers/amadi_udu/main.md

 (sec:conclusion)=
 ## Conclusion
 Feature selection for large datasets incurs considerable computational cost in the model development process of various ML tasks.
 This study aimed to optimise computational costs by investigating the influence of sample fractions on feature importance and model performance in datasets characterised by class imbalance.
-Six real-life datasets with large sample sizes from different subject fields which exhibited high class imbalance ratios of 0.07 – 0.18 were utilised.
+Five real-life datasets with large sample sizes from different subject fields which exhibited high class imbalance ratios of 0.09 – 0.18 were utilised.

 Due to its model-agnostic nature, PFI was adopted for feature selection process.
 Cluster, spatial, and stats sub-packages of SciPy were instrumental in tackling the multicollinearity effects associated with PFI.
 Using a rigorous PFI approach, the study revealed the variability of feature importance with smaller sample fractions in LightGBM, random forest and SVM models.
 LightGBM demonstrated  the most stability, even with smaller sample fractions, suggesting its relative robustness to sample size and permutation across the features and class-imbalanced datasets.
 SVM exhibited a high variability in feature importance and prominence of outliers.